LiveHelperChat/doc/docs/users/account.md

 ## Notifications

-In this section operator can configure settings related to new chats notifications aldo enable activity tracking so he would go offline/online automatically.
+In this section operator can configure settings related to new chats notifications aldo enable activity tracking so operator would go offline/online automatically.
+Related information [how to automate online offline status](../offline-online-automation.md)

 ​![](/img/user/notifications.png)